Equivariant eta forms and equivariant differential $K$-theory: Equivariant K-theory

 \subsection{Equivariant geometric family}

-In this subsection, we introduce the equivariant geometric family.
+In this subsection, we introduce the equivariant geometric family (cf. \cite{BS09,BS13}).

-Let $\pi:W\rightarrow B$ be a smooth proper submersion of smooth closed manifolds with closed fibers $Z$ (maybe non-connected).
-Let $B=\sqcup_i B_i$ be a finite disjoint union of closed connected manifolds.
+Let $\pi:W\rightarrow B$ be a smooth surjective proper submersion of compact manifolds with compact fibers $Z$ (possibly non-connected).
+Let $B=\sqcup_i B_i$ be a finite disjoint union of compact connected manifolds.
 Let $W_i$ be the restriction of $W$ on $B_i$.
-Let $W_i=\sqcup_jW_{ij}$ be a finite disjoint union of closed connected manifolds.
+Let $W_i=\sqcup_jW_{ij}$ be a finite disjoint union of compact connected manifolds.
 Let $Z_{ij}$ be the fibers of the submersions restricted on $W_{ij}$.
 We note here that the dimension of $Z_{ij}$ might be zero.
-In the sequel, we will often omit the subscript $i,j$.
+In the sequel, we will often omit the subscripts $i,j$.